hypirion/hello-swearjure/README.md

 hello-swearjure uses only 5 alphanumerical characters in the program itself on a single line: `ns-map`. `project.clj` needs some more because Leiningen runs on Clojure 1.5.1: 9 alphanumerical characters, 7 distinct ones.
+How hello-swearjure works is explained at <http://www.hypirion.com/musings/hello-swearjure>.

 ## What is Swearjure?